ScottfreeLLC/AlphaPy/docs/tutorials/market.rst

     cd "Trading Model"
     mflow
-    jupyter notebook

-Once you come to the conclusion that there is no master algorithm, then you can move to the next level.
-Collectively, technical analysis is really just an infinite set of features to use in training models.
-Further, we have discovered that all of the systems you need have already been invented.
-The real magic is then using machine learning to decide which system to deploy at any given moment.

 So, when we build our machine learning models, we have a wide range of dependent or target variables from which to choose, not just net return.
 There is more power in building a classifier rather than a more traditional regression model, so we want to define binary conditions such as whether or not today is going to be a trend day, rather than a numerical prediction of today’s return.